checkyyeug/coreMusicPlayer/REQUIREMENTS/ARCHITECTURE.md

 ## 1. System Architecture Overview

 coreMusicPlayer follows a layered architecture pattern with clear separation of concerns.
 The system is designed to be modular, extensible, and maintainable.
+The current design consolidates 5 different player variants into a unified architecture.

+### 1.1 Unified Player Architecture

+The project has evolved from separate player executables to a single unified player that can operate in different modes:

+- **music_player_legacy** → Legacy Mode
+- **music_player_complete** → Complete Mode
+- **real_player** → Real-time Mode
+- **final_wav_player** → Production Mode
+- **multi_format_player** → Multi-format Mode (default)

 ```
 ┌─────────────────────────────────────────────────────────────┐